djb950/ModernNetworking/README.md

 An instance of `JSONDecoder`.
 Allows more granular control over decoding behavior.
 Optional

 `statusCodeActions`
-A dictionary of `[HTTPStatusCode : HTTPStatusAcrtion<T>]`.
+A dictionary of `[HTTPStatusCode : HTTPStatusAction<T>]`.
 Allows for customization of what action should take place for each HTTP status code.
 Defaults to an empty dictionary with the assumption that a 200 is successful and any other status code is a failed result

 ```
 // Enum representing the endpoints to hit